Kinga Klivinyi

-Kinga Debreczeni-Klivinyi (born 31 March 1992) is a Hungarian handballer for Siófok KC and the Hungarian national team.
+Kinga Debreczeni-Klivinyi (born 31 March 1992) is a Hungarian handballer for Moyra-Budaörs Handball and the Hungary national team.

 Career

 She was capped for Hungary in various age categories and finished second on the top scorers' list of the 2009 European Women's U-17 Handball Championship with 55 goals.
 A year later, on the European Open Championship in Sweden, Klivinyi clinched the sixth place with the national team and was voted into the all-star team as the best playmaker of the tournament.
 In appreciation of her outstanding performances in 2010, she won the Heraklész Award, a sports prize given to the individuals in the younger age groups, who represented Hungary in their sports the most successfully.
 Thanks to her performances in 2011 she took the award in the following year again.
 In 2011, she was also chosen the best junior handballer of the country.

 In 2012, she competed at the 2012 Women's Junior World Handball Championship in the Czech Republic.

-Her husband is Dávid Debreczeni handball player.
-She announced in August 2020 her pregnancy.